 I have been known to mix my tracks with fishermen,

-to watch them cast below the dam,
+to watch them cast below the dam

-under brass-lacquered maples,
+under brass-lacquered trees,

-out into the crushing white water—
+watch them cast out into the white crush of water

-against the violent froth
+against the froth

-and slopped down into still, green pools,
+and then slop down into still, green pools.

 in the art of the cautious back-cast